Manny Pacquiao vs. Juan Manuel Márquez III: Judges

+The fight

+Pacquiao defeated Márquez via majority decision 114–114, 115–113, and 116–112.
+Upon the results being announced, the crowd reaction was largely negative with thousands continuing to boo as Pacquiao spoke with Max Kellerman.

+Aftermath

+According to Compubox, Marquez was outlanded an average of 3 punches per round (14 to 11 punches landed).
+Pacquiao also threw 142 punches more than Marquez and landed 38 more punches, connecting at a higher percentage rate in power shots.
+Though in jabs, Marquez turned out to be the one landing at a higher rate, despite being outlanded 59 to 38.

 Controversy

 Even though Pacquiao won a close decision, Marquez's fans in the audience believed that Marquez had won the fight.
 Some of the audience reacted to the decision by hurling food, beer, and ice; a can of beer hit a ringside writer, though no record of any injuries exists.
 The Ring, which produces its own version of boxing's lineal championships, scored the bout in different ways: its editor, Michael Rosenthal, scored the bout 115–113 for Pacquiao; two of its writers, Lem Satterfield and Mike Koppinger, scored the bout for Marquez 117–111 respectively.
 Another writer – Doug Fischer, scored the bout a draw.

 Some Filipino TV news networks and their internet news websites showed photos of Marquez stepping on Pacquiao’s foot six times.
 However, such occurrences are common between orthodox and southpaw fighters as they attempt to keep their lead foot on the outside of their opponent's.
 Freddie Roach has addressed the Juan Manuel Marquez "foot-stomping" issue that has become a much discussed topic among Manny Pacquiao fans; he understands that when southpaws and orthodox fight, feet will inevitably collide.
-According to Compubox, Marquez was outlanded an average of 3 punches per round (14 to 11 punches landed).
-Pacquiao also threw 142 punches more than Marquez and landed 38 more punches, connecting at a higher percentage rate in power shots.
-Though in jabs, Marquez turned out to be the one landing at a higher rate, despite being outlanded 59 to 38.